4.8 Working With Transactions

 Using Transactions is easy and you won't get very far without them!

-In the introduction, we covered how Revit is best thought of as a giant database program.
+In the , we covered how Revit is best thought of as a giant database program.
 Changes to this database need to be carefully ordered, the process needs to be managed and checked (for validity against schemas and for legality against the design of Revit's API).
-All of this is handled by Revit's native Transaction API.
+All of this is handled by Revit's native API.

 Any code that is intended to change the Revit document's database needs to be 'wrapped in a transaction'.